-The Trust will be working with academies with balances over 8% to ensure there is planned investment to reduce excessive balances through medium term financial planning.
+The Trust will be working with academies with balances over 8% to ensure these reserves are recommitted to lost activities where appropriate and to ensure that there is further planned investment to reduce excessive balances through medium term financial planning.

-As at the 31st August 2020, the restricted fixed asset fund included £34.8m that can only be realised by disposing of tangible fixed assets.
+As at the 31st August 2021, the restricted fixed asset fund included £35.1m that can only be realised by disposing of tangible fixed assets.